johanhq/gf-ost/README.md

-# gf-ost
+# GF-Öst
-Looking at data for active gymnast in gf-ost
+Looking at data for active gymnasts in GF-öst